Vulcalien/LuaG-Console-doc/Home.md

 To start coding, you first have to get blank game files.
 To do this, type `mode d` to switch to [dev mode](https://github.com/Vulcalien/LuaG-Console/wiki/Dev-Mode) and then type `edit`. lua is a really easy language to use.
 If you don't know how to code in lua, there are a lot of tutorials on the Internet.

-## Frequent Updates (with retro-compatibility)
+## Frequent Updates (with backward compatibility)
 LuaG is always under development adding new tools, improving the API and bug fixes.
-However, cartridges will keep working on future versions: retro-compatibility is one of the goals of LuaG Console!
+However, cartridges will keep working on future versions: backward compatibility is one of the goals of LuaG Console!

 ## Getting involved
 If you notice a bug, or you would like to have something made different, you can [report an issue](https://github.com/Vulcalien/LuaG-Console/issues).
 You will get an answer as soon as possible!